Special Ed Paraprofessional

 * Operates standard school equipment such as laminator, copier, audiovisual, etc.

-* May escort children to and from various rooms and provide lunchroom, playground, and bus loading area supervision.
+* Escorts children to and from various rooms and provide lunchroom, playground, and bus loading area supervision as needed.

-* May assist in the administration of basic first aid.
+* Assists in the administration of basic first aid as needed.

 KNOWLEDGE, SKILLS AND ABILITIES: